Ulli Beier: Career

 In 1966, he and his second wife, the artist Georgina Betts, left Nigeria during the civil war to work in Papua New Guinea.
 Beier intermittently returned to Nigeria for brief periods.
 While in Papua New Guinea, he fostered budding writers at the University of Papua New Guinea, and his wife Georgina Beier continued the work she had been doing in Nigeria, recognising and encouraging New Guineans in their visual art.

 Beier found international venues for taking the native artwork to the world.
 In New Guinea, he founded the literary periodical Kovave: A Journal of New Guinea Literature.
 It also carried reproductions of works by Papua New Guinean artists, including Timothy Akis and Mathias Kauage.
 His efforts have been described as significant in facilitating the emergence of Papua New Guinean literature.
 While in Papua New Guinea, Beier encouraged Albert Maori Kiki to record his autobiography, which Beier transcribed and edited.
 The book, Ten Thousand Years in a Lifetime, was published in 1968.
 In 1967 he began the Papua Pocket Poets (PPP) book series.
 While at UPNG Beier also wrote plays under a Papua New Guinean name.
 Beginning in 1971 he edited the Pacific Writers Series (Jacaranda Press, Brisbane).
 He and Georgina collaborated with Paul Cox, then visiting PNG for the second time, on Home of Man: The People of New Guinea (1971) which Cox illustrated with photographs the poetry written by Beier's students.
 Beier returned to Nigeria in 1971 to teach at Institute of African Studies, University of Ife, Ile-Ife (now Obafemi Awolowo University).
 Beier remained in post for three years, during which time he published the Pan African Pocket Poets series.

 In the early 1980s, Beier returned for a time to Germany, where he founded and directed the Iwalewa Haus, an art centre at the University of Bayreuth.

 Beier lived in Sydney, Australia, with his wife Georgina Beier.
+He was interviewed in 1977 by Hazel de Berg on his career and life, and once again in 2009 by Jon Ritchie about Australians in Papua New Guinea.The recording of these can be found at the National Library of Australia.

 He died at home in the Annandale neighborhood, at the age of 88, on 3 April 2011.